PhilipCastiglione/philipcastiglione.github.io/assets/articles/intelligence.md

 Does it describe the essential elements of the concept?

-Well, that question is actually kind of the wrong way around.
+Well, that question is actually probably the wrong way around.
 If the essential elements of the concept were clear and well described, we would have our definition.
 Looking at what it has and what it doesn't have might at least lead us to a level of confidence that this is a sufficient working definition.